blaineylab/OpticalPooledScreens/README.md

 sh install.sh
 ```

-The `ops` package is installed with `pip install -e`, so the source code can be modified from the `ops/` directory without re-installing.
-The `ops` package is compatible with Python 2.7 as well as Python 3.6, however results may not be numerically identical.
+The `ops` package is installed with `pip install -e`, so the source code in the `ops/` directory can be modified in place.
+The package is compatible with  Python 2.7 and Python 3.6, however results may not be numerically identical.

 ## Running example code